jasmina-dzurlic/Kassemble/proposal.md

 # conda install kassembly -c conda-forge -c bioconda

 git clone https://github.com/jasmina-dzurlic/Kassemble.git
-cd kassembly
+cd kassemble
 pip install -e .
 ```

 ### Related tools
-`SPAdes` is a related tool that will be incorporated as in `Kassembly` with a python wrapper to perform de novo contig assemblies.
+`SPAdes` is a related tool that is incorporated in `Kassemble` as a python wrapper to perform de novo contig assemblies.
 The [documentation](https://github.com/ablab/spades) for `SPAdes` provides more detailed information about the program. `SOAPdenovo2` is also a contig assembly tool that performs similar assemblies and more information about this program can be found [here](https://github.com/aquaskyline/SOAPdenovo2).
 The shortcomings of `SOAPdenovo2` is that it is designed for short read assemblies and small genomes compared to `SPAdes` in which utilizes long-reads in a short-read assembly.
 In additon, `SPAdes`incorporates long reads to scaffold contigs from a short-read assembly.